14 Colorful Facts About Crayola

 Crayola is pretty deeply embedded in popular culture.
 In one study, 99 percent of polled households recognized the brand name.
 Despite the occasional drywall and nostril mishaps, Crayola has remained a childhood staple for more than 100 years, fostering creativity and keeping children calm in theme restaurants the world over.
-In honor of National Crayon Day (today), check out these 13 facts about secret ingredients, fine art, and how to plan your next vacation around the world's biggest crayon.
+Check out these 13 facts about secret ingredients, fine art, and how to plan your next vacation around the world's biggest crayon.

 In a 1982 study conducted by Yale University Professor William Cain, Crayola crayons were among the top 20 smells most frequently identified by subjects.
 That unique odor is created in large part by stearic acid, which is a derivative of beef tallow—more commonly known as beef fat.
 The ingredient is used to deliver a waxy consistency.